Stadium Info and Policies

 Clear Bag Policy

-• New this season, beer, wine, and seltzer products are available for purchase in general concession stands throughout Notre Dame Stadium concourses
+Beer, wine, and seltzer products are available for purchase in general concession stands throughout Notre Dame Stadium concourses.
+Please review below or click here for more information.

 • All guests must be 21 years of age to purchase an alcoholic beverage.